 So from around 2011 onwards, I was using Omnifocus.
-I got to know Omnifocus intimately and I was able to go very very deep.
+I got to know Omnifocus intimately and I was able to go very deep.
 My ‘Perspectives’ were set up, my ‘Contexts’ were set up and everything worked fine.
-Even to this day I have immense respect for those guys over at the Omni Group.
-They make tremendous products whether it’s Omnifocus, OmniGraffle or OmniOutliner.
-Omnifocus, in my opinion, is the Rolls-Royce of productivity software.
+Even to this day, I have immense respect for those guys over at the Omni Group.
+They make tremendous products whether it’s OmniFocus, OmniGraffle or OmniOutliner.
+OmniFocus, in my opinion, is the Rolls-Royce of productivity software.
 Its solid, it’s dependable, and it works like no other productivity app in the market.
 It’s not beautiful, But it is elegant.

-But in 2014 I realised that Omnifocus was way too powerful for my needs.
-Yes, Omnifocus can do very well with the little things, But it is expensive and I just felt it was more than I needed.
+But in 2014 I realised that OmniFocus was way too powerful for my needs.
+Yes, OmniFocus can do very well with the little things, But it is expensive and I just felt it was more than I needed.
 And as with Rolls-Royce cars, when it comes to servicing, there’s a lot more to it than servicing a simpler more nimble car.

 What I have realised during the course of this journey is that as we grow with GTD we change.
 Our needs change, and we learn to use the system better.
-I think most of us who set out on the GTD Journey find the basic system doesn’t necessarily work perfectly for us, and one of the beauties of GTD is in its flexibility.
-You can use a simple paper-based system, Or a full blown digital system it really doesn’t matter.
-But what really matters is that you make it your own and that you trust it implicitly.
+I think most of us who set out on the GTD Journey find the basic system doesn’t necessarily work perfectly for us, and one of the beauties of GTD is its flexibility.
+You can use a simple paper-based system, Or a full-blown digital system it really doesn’t matter.
+But what matters is you make it your own and that you trust it implicitly.
 If you don’t trust your system implicitly then you’re never going to find GTD working for you.
-My journey with GTD has taken me through four different Applications.
+My journey with GTD has taken me through four different apps.
 It has taken me six years to get to where I am today, but where I am today is a place I feel very comfortable with.
 I have an application in Todoist I trust implicitly, I have created a system around the GTD system that works for me and I find I very rarely feel stressed, I always feel in control, and my relationships with both my family and friends have never been better.
-I know many people will tell you that you should not indulge in “productivity porn” and keep switching your tools.
+I know many people will tell you that you should not indulge in 'productivity porn' and keep switching your tools.
 But you will grow, your system will grow and the needs of one system may not meet your own productivity needs in the future.
 If and when that happens, look around, see what has changed with other apps and figure out what will work best for you.
 Don’t be afraid to change.